Atharv-3105/Video_Analyzer/README.md

 streamlit run app.py

 ---

-### 💡 How It Works
+💡 How It Works

-#### The application's intelligence comes from a carefully engineered prompt in agents/video_agent.py.
+The application's intelligence comes from a carefully engineered prompt in agents/video_agent.py.
 This prompt instructs the AI to follow a specific workflow:

-* Intent Routing: First, it determines if the user is asking an analytical question or just having a conversation.
+1.  **Intent Routing**: First, it determines if the user is asking an analytical question or just having a conversation.

-* Analysis Workflow: For analytical queries, it performs a deep, multi-modal analysis of the video.
+2.  **Analysis Workflow**: For analytical queries, it performs a deep, multi-modal analysis of the video.

-* Response Formulation: It synthesizes its findings to construct a detailed, evidence-based answer that directly addresses the user's query.
+3.  **Response Formulation**: It synthesizes its findings to construct a detailed, evidence-based answer that directly addresses the user's query.

-* This structured approach ensures high-quality, reliable, and insightful responses every time.
+This structured approach ensures high-quality, reliable, and insightful responses every time.